close

 TIP

-3. Build in production
+Build for production

-Build the production bundle with the following command :
+Build the production bundle with the following command:

 npm run build